A simple deep spicy apple pie packed high with cooking apples dosed in cinnamon and topped with a sweet shortcrust pastry.

-I mean, come on now, is there really anything much else better in life than a bowl of steaming hot apple pie?
-Comprising a nice crisp pastry, a centre stacked high with layers of apple that just have a bit of crunch to them and a gentle touch of cinnamon?
-Completed with a topping smooth soft custard (or vanilla ice-cream if you're that way inclined - as long it's proper vanilla ice-cream though, respect has to be shown to this dish folks)?
-Surely not.
+Is there really anything much better in life than a bowl of steaming hot apple pie?
+This Deep Spicy Apple Pie comprises a buttery crisp pastry, a centre stacked high with layers of apples that just have a bit of crunch to them and a gentle touch of cinnamon.
+Complete with lashings of smooth soft vanilla custard (or vanilla ice cream if you're that way inclined) and you have a surface crowd-pleaser of a dessert.

-So, ok, you want want evidence before you commit yourself to taking a leap of faith on this radical recipe and method, then dear reader you shall have it....
+So, ok, if you want evidence before you commit yourself to take a leap of faith in this radical recipe and method, then dear reader you shall have it....

 A deep cinnamon and apple filling surrounded by a tasty buttery pastry

 - The pastry is lovely and buttery and holds its shape, it doesn't shrink or crumble;

 - All butter gives the pie crust more flavour;

 - Using a food processor ensures that the mixture is light and flaky;

 - The apple filling is just the right level of sweetness whilst still retaining its apple flavour, it doesn't turn into a sweet appley mush;